karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Background ##

 This week we begin our consideration of database design, beginning with the basic terminology, concepts and types of databases that have been developed to date.
-We will have a short in-class presentation during this week's collaboratory session relating to the considerations you want to keep in mind when starting the process of *modeling* your data to meet a specific analytic and management goal.
+This week's [recorded lecture](https://youtu.be/dpahvJUxINU) relates to the considerations you want to keep in mind when starting the process of *modeling* your data to meet a specific analytic and management goal.

 ## Expected Outcomes and Key Concepts ##